2026 Short Course Schedule

 EAS will be offering short course student rates for full-time students (proof of ID required) but you must register in advance.
 In-person short courses require a Full-Time Student registration to the symposium & exposition ($50).
 Space is limited.
 Student rates for a one-day course are $125 before Oct.
 15th and $450 after Oct.
 15th.
 A two-day course is $225 before Oct.
 15th and $650 after Oct.
 15th.

-2026 Preliminary List of IN-PERSON Short Courses
+2026 List of IN-PERSON Short Courses

 These courses below will be offered in-person this November 15-18 at the Crowne Plaza Conference Center;